sonykus/vagrant-chef-mongodb/README.md

 FINALLY:

 Thanks a lot if you have read this far!
-Now go hack through those scripts, and play with that thing a little.
+Now go hack through those scripts see how they have been done, and play with that thing for a while.
+Send me some feedback, if you feel like.

 ENJOY! ;-)